endymuhardin/buku-pandoc/buku/02-markdown.md

     > anybody driving slower than you is an idiot,
     > and anyone going faster than you is a maniac?

 Kecuali di awal file, kutipan harus didahului satu baris kosong.

+Berikut adalah contoh tampilan kutipan.

+> When you borrow five thousand from a bank and you can’t pay back,
+> you’ve got a problem.
+> When you borrow five million from a bank and you can’t pay back,
+> they’ve got a problem.

 ## Kode Program ##